juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md

 description: Configure Payment Links UI
 ---

-> Payment Links can only be configured via APIs.
-Configurations through HyperSwitch dashboard is under progress, we will update this section once it's available!
+> **Note:** Payment Links can currently only be configured via APIs.
+Configuration through the HyperSwitch dashboard is under development, and this section will be updated once it is available.

 # Available configurations

 ## UI configurations

-Payment link UI can be configured at a business profile and the same configuration will be used when payment links are created for that profile.
+Payment link UI can be configured at a business profile level and the same configuration will be used when payment links are created for that profile.
 This UI can be configured during payment links creation as well, doing this overrides any configuration that was set in the business profile.

 {% code %}
 ```